 Eurozone - Money

-Commenting on what to expect from Lagarde, Carsten Brzeski, chief Germany economist at ING, elaborates:
+Commenting on the latest ECB decision, Carsten Brzeski, chief Germany economist at ING, noted:

 Our panelists project the refinancing rate to end this year at 0.00% and 2021 at 0.03%.

 Eurozone - Money Data

 5 years of economic forecasts for more than 30 economic indicators.